LuisAPR1/Distributed-Key-Value-Storage-System/redis/README.md

 # Redis

-Este diretório contém configurações e scripts relacionados ao Redis, utilizado como sistema de cache no projeto.
+This directory contains configurations and scripts related to Redis, used as the caching system in the project.

-## Configuração
+## Configuration

-O Redis é implementado como um cluster com:
+Redis is implemented as a cluster with:
-- 1 nó master
+- 1 master node
-- 2 nós slave (réplicas de leitura)
+- 2 slave nodes (read replicas)
-- 3 nós sentinel (monitoramento e failover automático)
+- 3 sentinel nodes (monitoring and automatic failover)

-## Funcionalidades
+## Features

-- **Cache de Dados**: Armazenamento temporário de valores frequentemente acessados
+- **Data Caching**: Temporary storage of frequently accessed values
-- **Alta Disponibilidade**: Sentinel para detecção de falhas e failover automático
+- **High Availability**: Sentinel for failure detection and automatic failover
-- **Replicação**: Réplicas para distribuição de carga de leitura
+- **Replication**: Replicas for read load distribution
-- **TTL**: Tempo de vida configurável para chaves
+- **TTL**: Configurable time-to-live for keys
-- **Métricas**: Estatísticas de uso e performance
+- **Metrics**: Usage and performance statistics

-## Políticas e Limites
+## Policies and Limits

-- **Política de Expiração**: allkeys-lru (Least Recently Used)
+- **Expiration Policy**: allkeys-lru (Least Recently Used)
-- **Limite de Memória**: 100MB por instância
+- **Memory Limit**: 100MB per instance
-- **Tempo de Cache**: 5 minutos (configurável)
+- **Cache Time**: 5 minutes (configurable)

-## Como Funciona
+## How It Works

-1. Quando um GET é solicitado, o sistema primeiro verifica o cache Redis
+1. When a GET is requested, the system first checks the Redis cache
-2. Se encontrado (cache hit), o valor é retornado imediatamente
+2. If found (cache hit), the value is returned immediately
-3. Se não encontrado (cache miss), o valor é buscado do banco de dados e armazenado no cache
+3. If not found (cache miss), the value is fetched from the database and stored in cache
-4. Quando um PUT/DELETE é processado, o cache é invalidado para manter consistência
+4. When a PUT/DELETE is processed, the cache is invalidated to maintain consistency

-## Persistência
+## Persistence

-O Redis no projeto é configurado sem persistência em disco, funcionando puramente como cache.
+Redis in this project is configured without disk persistence, functioning purely as a cache.
-Os volumes Docker mapeados servem apenas para garantir que configurações sejam preservadas entre reinicializações.
+The mapped Docker volumes serve only to ensure that configurations are preserved between restarts.